Flag

 Economy

-Wallis and Futuna has a lower-middle-income agrarian economy that relies heavily on French subsidies and traditional subsistence agriculture, with around 80% of the labor force engaged in farming, fishing, and livestock.
-The economy is supported by remittances from expatriates and licensing fishing rights to foreign nations, with a GDP estimated at $212 million in 2019, indicating a significant dependence on external financial support.
+Wallis and Futuna operates a lower-middle-income agrarian economy that is heavily dependent on French subsidies and traditional subsistence agriculture, with a significant portion of the labor force engaged in farming, fishing, and livestock.
+The territory's economic activities primarily revolve around copra, handicrafts, and fishing, with key agricultural products including coconuts, yams, and fish, while remittances from expatriates and fishing rights licensing also contribute to the economy.
+Despite a GDP of approximately $212 million in 2019, the investment climate is constrained by limited local autonomy, a lack of significant natural resources, and infrastructure challenges, although recent interest in improving telecommunications and transportation may offer potential for future development.

 Floating Section Image